 Remember you are only allowed one of each in the Go Battle League, and ideally you'd want to build a team with different type strengths and defense.
 For example, if you build a team with Altaria, Skarmory and Azumarill, you'll be especially open to Electric types.

-Our Pokémon Go Great Team recommendations in order of their appearance in the National Pokédex:
+Our Pokémon Go Great Team recommendations, as of May 2022, in order of their appearance in the National Pokédex:

 Type: Grass / Poison

 Recommended moves: Vine Whip (Fast), Frenzy Plant (Community Day only) or Solar Beam or Sludge Bomb (Charged)